jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Kickstarter: https://www.kickstarter.com/ : Kickstarter connects regular people trying to solve a problem, with regular people waiting for a solution.
 You can be your own investor; a few bucks could fund a product you want.
 The software of this website, Ghost Foundation, was started on Kickstarter.

 Naysayers will to point out problems here.
 They'll say Wikipedia is full of errors, or Kickstarter funds bad products.
-Now compare that to Industrial Age industries like banks, cars, and insurance that get bails outs every generation with nobody bating an eye.
-The websites above are very young, inexpensive, and still put levers of power in your hand, and they'll only get better.
+Ignore people who find a reason the future won't happen.
+I mean, compare errors and delayed product release, to Industrial Age industries like banks, cars, and insurance that get billions in bails outs every generation.
+All the websites above are very young and inexpensive, but they still put levers of power in your hand.
+As they improve, they will only increase your control over your slice of the world, which directly increases your political power.

 Just to drive home the point, what levers of power does Right/Left politics put in your hand?
 All those reporters and commentators take up hours of our time, but what real-life object do you get back from them?
 Do you get a tool to monitor government regulations?
 What about one to fight against income inequality?

 The idea doesn't even exist, because both sides think its 1969, when the levers of power weren't for Main Street to hold.
 Neither Left or Right can understand the Internet Age and mass-collaboration is the best of both ideologies.
 Modern technology improves social welfare; as Progressives dream.
 Digital tools also put the onus on individuals to improve themselves; as Conservatives demand.
 Mixing ideologies is how Techvolution builds on the past, and helps Main Street prosper once again.

-## The Era of Mass-Collaboration Is Waiting for a New Rulebook
+## The Era of Mass-Collaboration Is Only Waiting for a New Rulebook

+I don't rip on Left/Right politics for no reason.
+We only need to replace it because a better life is waiting for us all once we evolve to the Internet Age.
+I'll show you an example.

-When we buy new houes, we can't wait to move in, bring in our furniture, and start renovations.
+When we buy new house, we can't wait to move in, bring in our furniture, and start renovations.
 Soon enough, everyone's putting in decks, pools, fences, sheds, and whatever else we dream up.

-The question in the game of civlization is, do we consider the big picture when making our choices?

-If we choose new and better products, we're attracted to the majic of new tools, and become player gods.
-If we care about trendy looks, brand names, and pretending to live inside Martha Stewart Living, then we're being extras attracted by dark majic.

-Take a second and watch this clip of a user building a backyard in the city-builder _Cities: Skylines_.
+Take a second and watch this clip of a plauer building backyards in the city-builder _Cities: Skylines_.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ClassicSecretKarakul' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 Evolution needs us to buy solar-power roofs, install a Hydroloop water resuser, start a 3D printing business in the garage.
-These are the new technologies that will help solve our problems, and put levers of power in ours hands.
+These are the new technologies that will help solve our society's problems, and put levers of power in ours hands.

-But there's a roadblock; do you now if your home insurance policy covers hail damage to newly installed solar panels?
+But there's a roadblock; do you know if your home insurance policy covers hail damage to newly installed solar panels?
 Do you even know where to find out if it does?
-Do you know where to find your local business by-laws, building codes, tax laws?
+Do you where to get your local business by-laws, building codes, tax laws?

 Even without antagonists, our society's rulebook is so large and dense, we all live under the threat of making a mistake, and being hit by a code violation, claim denial, warranty rejection, lawsuit, or audit.
-If antagonists want to attack us, they can easily find a mistake and use their Death Star to enforce it.
+And what if antagonists want to attack us?
+It's so easy for anyone with the resources to find "a problem" and use their Death Star to start a lawsuit, deny a claim, or shut your business down.

+Technologically speaking there's absolutely no reason for this.
+How is it that Linux software is worth billions, literally runs the internet, and you can download it by pressing this button.

+<a href="https://github.com/torvalds/linux/archive/master.zip" target="_blank" class="button primary large">Instantly Download Billion Dollar Software For Free</a>

+But to access our our home insurance policy we do what?
+What does it take to get the blueprints to our home?
+The rules, regulations, laws, politics that govern our lives is a complete mystery to most people.
+And that makes us dependent on people like claims adjusters, building inspectors, or lawyers.

-Technologically speaking there's no reason for this.
-Regular people can work as freely as the _Cities: Skylines_ clip above.
-Open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases.
+The truth is, regular people can work as freely as the _Cities: Skylines_ clip above.
+Open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases can literally put the power to work in our hands!

+We will, once we make a rulebook that's easy to use, friendly, and reasonable.
+It will be a guide so you fully understand what you should be doing, let you ask informed questions if something doens't make sense, and fight back if you think something is wrong.

-A modern rulebook that's easy to use, friendly, and reasonable, will only be a happy reality once Main Street uses Techvolution as their shield and motivation to bring on the era of mass-collaboration.
-And a modern rulebook is the best weapon against Darth Blockbuster.
+But this updated rulebook will only be a happy reality once Main Street uses Techvolution as their shield and motivation to bring-on the era of mass-collaboration.
+We'll need to do it too—a modern rulebook is the best weapon to fight off Darth Blockbuster; which is why it's worth fighting for.

 https://www.youtube.com/watch?v=ggrkTLEfFXA
 _Here's Louis Rossmann again.
 He's building a new store and a complete internet stranger did a better design job than a professional architectural company.
 Much like Uber, GitHub, and Figma, digital tools like email, YouTube, and Autodesk, make this worker-to-customer, and worker-to-worker collaboration, much easier.
-Companies won't disappear in the future—we'll always need big organizations.
-They'll just be checked and balanced by individuals and small business connected in mass-collaboration.
-We'll make the Internet Age rulebook a little later, in Techvolution II: Building the Life Star._
+By empowering us to become player gods, we make better choices, and increase our independence.
+The more we us digital tools the more we can integrate "rules" like building codes into our apps.
+We'll talk about making the Internet Age rulebook a little later, in Techvolution II: Building the Life Star._

 ## Click